Are you new to blogging and wondering what is the best blogging sites to start a new blog?

 - Custom Domain: You can use a custom domain name with your Blogger blog (e.g. www.example.com).
 However, you will have to pay for the domain name.

 - Templates: You can choose from a selection of templates to customize the look of your blog.

 - Multiple Authors: You can have multiple authors contributing to your blogger blog.

-- Easy to Use: There is nothing technical to do or setup in your Blogger blog.
-You can use your Google account to sign up to Blogger and start blogging.
+- Easy to Use: There is nothing technical to do or set up in your Blogger blog.
+You can use your Google account to sign up for Blogger and start blogging.

 - Outdated: Blogger is considered an outdated platform.
 It doesn’t have some of the features that other blogging platforms offer.

 - Not User-Friendly: Blogger can be hard to use, especially if you’re not familiar with HTML code.

 - Limited Support: It can be hard to find support if you need help with your blog.

 - Risk of Deletion: You don’t own your content.
 Your blog can get deleted overnight if it triggers some spam filter and you will have no way to recover your blog.